rigelsss/TicTacToe-ProjetoTDA/readme.md

+# Tic-Tac-Toe

+This project is an implementation of the Tic-Tac-Toe game in C, developed for the Algorithms Development Techniques course.

+## Project Structure
 tic-tac-toe/
 │
-├── src/                     # Código-fonte principal
+├── src/                     # Main source code
-│   ├── main.c               # Arquivo principal que inicializa o programa
+│   ├── main.c               # Main file that initializes the program
-│   ├── game.c               # Implementação das funções do jogo
+│   ├── game.c               # Implementation of game functions
-│   ├── game.h               # Declaração das funções e structs usadas no jogo
+│   ├── game.h               # Declaration of functions and structs used in the game
-│   ├── utils.c              # Funções auxiliares (ex.: tratamento de erros)
+│   ├── utils.c              # Auxiliary functions (e.g., error handling)
-│   └── utils.h              # Declaração das funções auxiliares
+│   ├── utils.h              # Declaration of auxiliary functions
 │
+├── include/                 # Shared headers (optional)
+│   └── (place here if you want to separate .h files from the source code) │
+├── assets/                  # Additional resources
+│   ├── ranking.txt          # File to save rankings (persistence)
+│   └── (other necessary files, such as credits)
 │
+├── docs/                    # Project documentation
+│   ├── report.pdf           # Descriptive report
+│   └── prints/              # Screenshots of the program execution
 │
-├── assets/                  # Recursos adicionais
-│   ├── ranking.txt          # Arquivo para salvar o ranking (persistência)
-│   └── (outros arquivos necessários, como créditos)
-│
-├── docs/                    # Documentação do projeto
-│   ├── relatorio.pdf        # Relatório descritivo
-│   └── prints/              # Prints das telas de execução
-│
-├── tests/                   # Testes (opcional)
+├── tests/                   # Tests (optional)
-│   ├── test_cases.c         # Código para validar funções específicas
+│   ├── test_cases.c         # Code to validate specific functions
 │   └── test_cases.h
 │
-├── .gitignore               # Arquivos e pastas que não devem ser enviados ao Git ├── Makefile                 # Automação da compilação com `make` └── README.md                # Explicação do projeto e como rodar o código
+├── .gitignore               # Files and folders to exclude from Git ├── Makefile                 # Automates the compilation process with `make` └── README.md                # Project explanation and execution guide